 All the previously found results for a general $b$ can be reduced to the zero temperature case by setting $b=0$.
 Notice that in this case $e^{\Phi(y)}=1+\frac{q}{r^4_c y^4}$.
 The total potential as a function of $x$ is shown in Fig.\,\ref{ft0} for various values of the instanton density at zero temperature.
 In this figure the electric field is equal to its critical value with $q=0$.
 Again we see that increasing the instanton density increases the potential barrier as in the case of finite temperature and therefore the value of $E_c$ increases by increasing $q$.

-An interesting result is that in the finite temperature case the theory of our interest behaves like a deconfined theory as viewed by an external electric field, since there is no critical electric field below which the Schwinger effect is completely restricted.
+An interesting result is that in the finite temperature case the theory behaves like a deconfined theory as viewed by an external electric field, since there is no critical electric field below which the Schwinger effect is completely restricted.
 The situation is different for the zero temperature case.
 This is obvious from the left graph of Fig.\,\ref{x-a}, where we have plotted the distance between quark and antiquark versus $a$, the rescaled position of the tip of the hanging string from the boundary.
 Even for a very small electric field there is a finite potential barrier at finite temperature, since for a smaller electric field the potential barrier becomes zero at a larger but always finite $x$.
 We have also depicted the same thing for the zero temperature case in the right graph of this figure, which shows a behavior similar to the one for confining theories.